 Tag: Beach Life

 I kept days simple and active.
-I started with Pura Vida Gardens and Waterfalls, then fit in Went Deep Sea Fishing.
-Midweek I added ATV Jungle Ride and wrapped up with Rolling Thunder Saloon Bar.
+I started with Street Art and Graffiti Walking Tour, then fit in Amara Costa Rica Cocina Mediterranea.
+Midweek I added Isla Damas Mangrove Tour and wrapped up with Jaco Tattoo Shop and Body Piercing.
 It’s easy to pivot with the weather—mornings for the ocean, afternoons for shade, and the hour before sunset for photos.

 I liked mixing beach time with short rides to nearby spots—Herradura’s marina, Playa Hermosa’s surf, and the shops around Jaco Walk.
 On another day I pushed farther: Tarcoles for the bridge overlook, Quepos and Manuel Antonio for emerald coves, or Parrita’s quiet backroads.
 It’s all close enough for relaxed day trips.
 Transport was easy—taxis and Ubers came fast, buses were straightforward, and drivers were patient about short stops.